migalha212/Tenebris/docs/README.md

 ### Screen Size Locker
 This feature prevents the user from resizing the game window, ensuring the game’s layout and functionality remain intact.
 If the user attempts to adjust the window size, the code detects this action, closes the current window, and reopens a new one with the predefined dimensions.
 The new window restores the exact state of the previous one, preserving all content and progress seamlessly.

+### Collision Detection
+Although it is not yet fully apparent in gameplay due to ongoing feature development, the game already incorporates a collision detection mechanism.
+This system will be a crucial part of the game, determining whether entities can move to specific positions and if monsters successfully deal damage to Dylan.

+## **Features In Development**
+This section highlights the features that are currently being worked on but are not yet fully implemented.
+While these functionalities are in progress, they may not be fully functional or may be subject to changes before completion.
+Check back later for updates as we continue to improve and expand the game!

 ### Difficulty Levels
 - **Easy**:
   - The player’s HP resets at the beginning of every arena;